ishandutta2007/free-api/README.md

  - News headline (Can be called online) : Latest news headlines, various social, domestic, international, sports —— <a href="https://www.free-api.com/doc/66" target='_ blank'> Interface address </a>

- - Mobile phone number attribution (can be called online) : According to the mobile phone number or the first 7 digits of the mobile phone number, check the mobile phone —— <a href="https://www.free-api.com/doc/67" target='_ blank'> Interface address < / a>
+ - Mobile phone number attribution (can be called online) : According to the mobile phone number or the first 7 digits of the mobile phone number, check the mobile phone —— <a href="https://www.free-api.com/doc/67" target='_ blank'> Interface address </a>

  - Review of lottery draw results (can be called online) : Currently supports two-color ball, big lotto, seven lottery, seven star lottery, —— <a href="https: // www .free-api.com/doc/68" target='_ blank'> Interface address </a>